bovarysme/memories/README.md

 and use it to try to decrypt the first 16-byte block of the ciphertext (which is expected to be `SQLite format 3\x00`).

-Using this attack, I was able to recover a key in only 35 minutes on a 7 years old laptop (i5-2540M @ 2.60GHz).
+Using this attack, I was able to recover a key in less than 4 minutes on a 7 years old laptop (i5-2540M @ 2.60GHz).

 ![Successful key-recovery](docs/hackergirl.png)